charlesbel/Microsoft-Rewards-Farmer/README.md

 - Proxy Support (3.0) - they need to be **high quality** proxies
 - Logs to CSV file for point tracking

+## Notes

+- You may see [WARNING] in your logs - this is currently enabled for debugging or to provide in any issues you may need top open

 ## To Do List

 - Complete shopping game - _currently disabled_